What is OpenCola?

 -

-Personal Search: Everything you and your peers post is available through
+Personal Search: Everything you and your peers post is searchable.

 -